Mount Si Natural Resources Conservation Area, Near North Bend

 Olallie Trail, near North Bend

-In partnership with Washington State Parks and Recreation Commission, DNR teamed with the Mountains to Sound Greenway Trust and Evergreen Mountain Bike Alliance to develop the 9.2-mile Olallie Trail within Olallie State Park, on the north slopes of Mount Washington just east of North Bend.
+In partnership with Washington State Parks and Recreation Commission, DNR teamed with the Mountains to Sound Greenway Trust and Evergreen Mountain Bike Alliance to develop the 9.2-mile Olallie Trail within Olallie State Park, on the north slopes of Mount Washington (just east of North Bend).
 This new trail opened to the public in October 2017.
-Agencies and partners are underway with exploring expanded opportunities to improve the current shared use out-and-back trail experience to offer multiple lower elevation loop opportunities as part of a larger trail system on the western end of the Olallie Trail.
-New grant funding has been secured to add additional trails on the western end of the Olallie Trail.
-In addition, future Olallie Trail expansion to the east will continue to be explored – if funding sources are secured.
+Agencies and partners continue to explore opportunities to improve the current shared use.
+The out-and-back trail experience offers multiple lower elevation loop opportunities as part of a more extensive trail system on the western end of the Olallie Trail.

 Raging River State Forest, near North Bend

-This project involves designing parking expansion of Snoqualmie Point Trailhead to accommodate an anticipated increase in visitation and developing a trail system for hikers, equestrian, and mountain bikers with approximately 45 total trail miles.
-Recently, Phase 1 trail system development resulted in opening 17 miles of new trail in the Raging River State Forest, May 2018.
-Directly across Highway 18 from Tiger Mountain and in the Mountains to Sound Greenway Trust, this trail system will continue to expand and provide one of the most popular destinations for mountain bikers in the entire state.
-Future connector trails will link to our existing 25-mile mountain bike trail system in East Tiger Mountain, King County's Taylor Mountain Forest, and the communities of Snoqualmie and North Bend.
-Phase two trail system development efforts, which will expand the trail system with an additional 10 trail miles, is underway, with staggered trail openings expected to begin by late Fall 2019.
-Phase 3 funding, which will also include an additional 10 miles of trail, has been secured.
+This project involves designing a parking expansion and renovation of the Snoqualmie Point Trailhead to accommodate an anticipated increase in visitation.
+It also develops a trail system for hikers, equestrians, and mountain bikers with approximately 45 total trail miles.
+Phase 1 trail system development opened 17 miles of new trail in the Raging River State Forest in May 2018.
+Directly across Highway 18 from Tiger Mountain and in the Mountains to Sound Greenway Trust, this trail system will continue to expand and provide one of the most popular destinations for mountain bikers in the state.

-Walker Valley Off road vehicle Area, near Sedro Woolley
+Walker Valley Off-road vehicle Area, near Sedro Woolley

 DNR is replacing an old trail bridge in the Walker Valley Off-road-vehicle Area, which has about 36 miles of motorcycle, ATV, 4x4, and UTV trail.
 The new bridge will serve ATV and motorcycle trail riders on a major loop trail in southern Walker Valley.
 Being installed by Washington Conservation Corps crews, the new bridge will enhance water quality protection and ensure rider safety by providing alternate options from navigating forest roads.